Ernst Ludwig von Gerlach: Late years and break with Bismarck

-In 1877 he was elected member of the Reichstag for the Guelph Party for the electoral district of Hanover 4 (Osnabrück), joining the centrist faction as a guest member.
-On February 18, 1877, however, four days before the new Reichstag was sworn in, Ernst Ludwig von Gerlach died at the age of 81 as a result of a traffic accident, which had occurred on the Schöneberger Bridge in Berlin on the evening of the 16th.
+In 1877 he was elected member of the Reichstag for the Guelph Party for the electoral district of Hanover 4 (Osnabrück), joining the centrist parliamentary group as a guest member.
+On 18 February 1877, however, four days before the new Reichstag was sworn in, Ernst Ludwig von Gerlach died at the age of 81 as a result of a traffic accident, which had occurred on the Schöneberger Bridge in Berlin on the evening of the 16th.
 He is buried at Cathedral Cemetery II in Berlin-Mitte.

 Historical scholarship’s verdict on Gerlach is quite ambivalent.
 The historian Hans-Joachim Schoeps emphasized above all Gerlach's basic religious motivation:

 Gerlach Archive

 The estate of Ernst Ludwig von Gerlach today forms the core of the Gerlach Archive, the family archive of the Gerlachs, which Hans-Joachim Schoeps was able to acquire for the University of Erlangen-Nuremberg in 1954.
-The focus of the holdings is the so-called "Rohrbecker Archive", which contains Gerlach’s extensive correspondence (approximately 15,000 letters from almost 9,000 correspondents), as well as that of some relatives, various official and political documents, and his diaries (1815-1877).
+The focus of the holdings is the "Rohrbecker Archive", which contains Gerlach’s extensive correspondence (approximately 15,000 letters from almost 9,000 correspondents), as well as that of some relatives, various official and political documents, and his diaries (1815–1877).
 It is now housed at the University's Institute of Political Science and was newly indexed between 2012 and 2015.
-Since the completion of the cataloging project in spring 2015, the archive's holdings have been fully cataloged in the Calliope Union Catalog for Autographs and Bequests.
+Since the completion of the cataloguing project in spring 2015, the archive's holdings have been fully catalogued in the Calliope Union Catalogue for Autographs and Bequests.